-One natural application for the eigenrhythm representation is for the generation of rhythm patterns that interpolate between the different points in eigenrhythm space.
+One natural application for the eigenrhythm representation is for the generation of rhythm patterns that interpolate between the different points, e.g. in the plane of figure 4.
 We have built a crude Matlab interface to synthesize the rhythm patterns corresponding to any value of the first eight eigenrhythms allowing us to investigate the space, but we hope to produce something a bit more interactive.